Vector35/binaryninja-api/docs/getting-started.md

 ![hex >](/img/hex.png "hex view")

 The hexadecimal view is useful for view raw binary files that may or may not even be executable binaries.
 The hex view is particularly good for transforming data in various ways via the `Copy as`, `Transform`, and `Paste from` menus.
-Note that `Transform` menu options will transform the data in-place, and that these options will only work when the Hex View is in the `Raw` mode as opposd to any of the binary views (such as "ELF", "Mach-O", or "PE").
+Note that `Transform` menu options will transform the data in-place, and that these options will only work when the Hex View is in the `Raw` mode as opposed to any of the binary views (such as "ELF", "Mach-O", or "PE").

 Note that any changes made in the Hex view will take effect immediately in any other views open into the same file (new views can be created via the `Split to new tab`, or `Split to new window` options under `View`.).
 This can, however, cause large amounts of re-analysis so be warned before making large edits or transformations in a large binary file.